-Nancy Swartz is Grants and Operations Manager for the Harman Family Foundation (where she has worked for the last decade) and Managing Editor of the Catalogue for Philanthropy: Greater Washington.
-Swartz began her career as Associate Producer for Special Projects and The Good Day Show at the ABC affiliate, WCVB-TV, Channel 5 in Boston from 1980 – 1986.
-As General Manager for Century III Teleproductions Digital Images Division (1986 – 1990), she managed a staff of full time and freelance broadcast designers.
-A partner with Katz & Company from 1990 – 1995, she worked with CBS-Inc. to customize all CBS affiliate television stations graphics and music.
+Nancy Swartz is Grants and Operations Manager for the Harman Family Foundation (where she has worked for over a decade) and Editor of the Catalogue for Philanthropy: Greater Washington.
+Swartz began her career as Associate Producer for Special Projects and Producer at The Good Day Show at the ABC affiliate, WCVB-TV, Channel 5 in Boston from 1980 – 1986.
+As General Manager for Century III Teleproductions Digital Images Division (1986 – 1990), she managed a staff of full-time and freelance broadcast designers.
+A partner with Katz & Company from 1990 – 1995, she worked with CBS-Inc. to customize all CBS affiliate television stations’ graphics and music.
 At LoConte Goldman Design, a broadcast design firm in Boston, she was Business Manager from 1995 – 2001.
-A graduate of Mass Communication from the University of Massachusetts, Amherst, Swartz has been a board member of the Needham Education Foundation; the Needham Friends of Music; and the Catalogue for Philanthropy, as well as a longstanding volunteer in her community.
+A graduate of the University of Massachusetts, Amherst, Swartz has been a board member of the Needham Education Foundation; the Needham Friends of Music; and the Catalogue for Philanthropy, as well as a longstanding volunteer in her community.